High-Yield Savings Account Comparison

 Executive Summary

-Fitness Bank offers a competitive Fitness Elite Checking & Fitness Savings Combo with an APY of 4.50%, making it the highest-yielding option between the two banks.
-This account requires maintaining a $5,000 average balance and completing 15 debit card transactions per account period, along with tracking at least 10,000 daily steps to earn the top APY.
-In comparison, Openbank's High-Yield Savings Account provides a lower APY of 4.09% with no maintenance fees and a minimum deposit of $500.
-Both accounts are online-only, and neither requires direct deposit.
+Fitness Bank offers a competitive Fitness Elite Checking & Fitness Savings Combo with a top APY of 4.50%, making it the winner for those who can meet the account's tiered requirements, including maintaining a $5,000 average balance and making 15 debit card transactions.
+Alternatively, their Fitness Savings Account provides a straightforward 4.20% APY without bundling or direct deposit requirements.
+In comparison, Openbank's High-Yield Savings Account offers a slightly lower APY of 4.00% with no maintenance fees and a minimum deposit of $500.
+Both banks operate online only.

 The analysis is based on current Banksparency database records